 In order to maintain building security, Chicago Theological Seminary issues keycards to staff, faculty, students and tenants.
 The keycards are coded specifically for each individual, and access to the building is governed by the status of the individual.
 Staff and Faculty have unlimited access, students have access whenever the building is open.
 Tenants have building access based on their needs.
+As of Fall 2022, the building is regularly accessible by keycard only.

 The building hours of operation change throughout the year and this information is communicated to the CTS community prior to a new schedule being implemented.
-We ask the CTS community not to prop open exterior doors or to grant access to unauthorized individuals.
-Visitors are required to sign in at the south reception desk upon entering the building, and a log of visitors is maintained by the Event and Reception Coordinator.
+We ask the CTS community not to prop open exterior doors or to grant access to anyone (except for reception desk staff).
+Visitors are required to sign in at the south reception desk upon entering the building, and a log of visitors is maintained by the South Reception Desk staff.
 CTS does not have any campus residence facilities.

-The Facilities team regularly inspects the building for safety and security concerns, including replacing lightbulbs, removing fire hazards and performing repairs.
-CTS also coordinates repairs with the University of Chicago Facilities Services in order to eliminate potential hazards.
-Sidewalks, major walkways and the parking lot are lit at night.
-Any building related concerns can be reported to building@ctschicago.edu.
+The Facilities team regularly inspects the building for safety and security concerns, including replacing lightbulbs, removing fire hazards, and performing repairs.
+CTS also coordinates repairs with the University of Chicago Facilities Services to eliminate potential hazards.
+Sidewalks, major walkways, and the parking lot are lit at night.
+Any building-related concerns can be reported to building@ctschicago.edu.